pecksr/Cribl-Lab01/docs/index.md

 - Click Save

-Create a new pipeline from Processing / Pipelines (note your sample file “big_json_data.log” listed on the right panel)
+**Create a new pipeline from Processing / Pipelines:** *(note your sample file “big_json_data.log” listed on the right panel)*
 - Click in the + Pipeline button (top right of the pipelines panel)  / Create Pipeline
 - Enter Reduction for ID
 Leave all other fields as they are.
 - Click on the top right button (+ Function) to add a function to the Reduction Pipeline
 - From the list select Standard / Parser

-Load your sample file (big_json_data.log) from the right panel and expand the _raw field to see its contents. for this use case  we will remove the multiValueHeaders field (which has the same value as the headers) and eliminate any fields that contain the value “null”
+- Load your sample file (big_json_data.log) from the right panel and expand the _raw field to see its contents.

+**For this usecase we will remove the multiValueHeaders field (which has the same value as the headers) and eliminate any fields that contain the value “null”**

-Enter the following values for the Parser function you’ve just created:
+**Enter the following values for the Parser function you’ve just created:**
 - Filter: true
 - Descripgion: <LEAVE_BLANK>
 - Final: No